 Michelangelo Antonioni movies at LACMA “Modernist Master: Michelangelo Antonioni,” is the Los Angeles County Museum of Art’s (website) retrospective honoring the Italian filmmaker, whose body of work includes revered classics …

 Go West: Gay movie about Romeo and Romeo romance directed by a European Film Award winner has sparked religious and nationalist outrage in Bosnia.

-French film stars Catherine Deneuve, Jeanne Moreau and Juliette Binoche are among the celebrities offering support for two journalists (and their driver) currently being held as hostages in Iraq.
+French film stars Catherine Deneuve, Jeanne Moreau and Juliette Binoche are among the celebrities offering support for hostages being held in Iraq.

 European Film Awards: Veterans Jeanne Moreau and Liv Ullmann + Alain Resnais and Helen Mirren among presenters, winners and honorees.